 Stand by for photos of the full harvest!
 I wonder how we should best cook such beautiful food… hmm…

-Quick plug: If you’d like to learn how to clone any shop-bought mushroom and propagate yourself a lifetime supply (for very little setup cost) with a variety of indoor and outdoor cultivation techniques, we’ll be doing more Mushroom Cultivation workshops with Will Borowski in the Spring.
+Quick plug: If you’d like to learn how to clone any shop-bought mushroom and propagate yourself a lifetime supply (for very little setup cost) with a variety of indoor and outdoor cultivation techniques, we’ll be doing more Mushroom Cultivation workshops in Sydney soon.

-We’re just finalizing dates currently (Will is a bit busy) so if you’re interested hop on our mailing list and we’ll announce the next lot of dates shortly – cheers!
+We’re just finalizing dates currently so if you’re interested hop on our mailing list and we’ll announce the next lot of dates shortly – cheers!